Self-Imitated Diffusion Policy for Efficient and Robust Visual Navigation: METHOD

 \subsubsection{Goal-agnostic Exploration}

-We augment the training process with an extra \textit{goal-agnostic} setting, to activate the exploration ability~\cite{sridhar_nomad_2024} and regularize the point-goal navigation learning.
-At each environment reset, we first sample auxiliary goal points following a uniform angular and distance distribution within the range of $-60 \sim 60^\circ$ and 3$\sim$5\,m.
-Then feasible secure paths towards these goals are generated by the current policy $\pi _\theta$.
+We augment training with a \textit{goal-agnostic} setting to activate exploration \mbox{\cite{sridhar_nomad_2024}} and regularize navigation learning.
+At each reset, we sample auxiliary goals within $-60 \sim 60^\circ$ and 3$\sim$5\,m.
+The current policy $\pi_\theta$ then generates feasible secure paths toward these goals.

-During the training forward pass, the point goal $g_t$ in the input state \cref{eq:inp} is replaced with a special goal-agnostic embedding, while the importance weights in \cref{eq:weighted_ll} are set to be uniform.
-This strategy facilitates goal-agnostic exploration by decoupling policy behaviors from specific objectives.
-Meanwhile, the sampled trajectories exhibit increased diversity, preventing the policy from overfitting to a narrow trajectory distribution.
+During training, the point goal $g_t$ in \cref{eq:inp} is replaced by a goal-agnostic embedding, with importance weights in \cref{eq:weighted_ll} set to uniform.
+This strategy facilitates exploration by decoupling policy behaviors from specific objectives.

+This acts as spatial regularization, preventing the diffusion policy from collapsing onto narrow goal-conditioned paths.
+By preserving trajectory diversity while encouraging generalized geometric representations, it improves robustness to environmental variations and cross-scene generalization.